Blogs

 Strawberry legs refer to the appearance of dark spots, small bumps, or open pores on the skin, often noticed after shaving or waxing.
 These marks resemble the seeds of a strawberry and are typically more visible on the legs.
 While it may seem like a cosmetic concern, strawberry legs can also be indicative of underlying skin issues, such as clogged pores, hair follicles, or irritation.

-Causes of Strawberry Legs
+What Causes Strawberry Legs?

 Several factors can contribute to the development of strawberry legs.
 The most common causes include: